tobifinn/ensemble_transformer/README.md

 This project and repository is dedicated to enable processing with neural networks of ensemble data for Earth system models.
-Based on ideas from ensemble data assimilation, specifically the ensemble Kalman filter, and self-attention, this repostory includes modules for the self-attentive ensemble transformer.
+Based on ideas from self-attention and ensemble data assimilation, specifically the ensemble Kalman filter, this repostory includes modules for the self-attentive ensemble transformer.
 The ensemble transformer is a novel type of neural network to process ensemble data without a parametric assumption, as it is usually done in post-processing or Model Output Statistics.
-With this repo, it is possible to compare the transformer with other models, like the parametric approach from [Rasp & Lerch, 2018].
+With this repo, it is possible to compare the transformer with other models, like a parametric approach similar to [[Rasp & Lerch 2018]](#rasp).

 The scripts and module is written in PyTorch [[1]](#1), Pytorch lightning [ [2]](#2) and